hurik/wordpress-media-consumption-log/readme.txt

 = Other features =
 The plugin also support comma in tags.
 When you create a new tag with a comma, replace ", " with "--".
 It will automatically will be replaced in the frontend.

+= Support =
+If you have a problem, question or suggestion please post it on the [plugins github page](https://github.com/hurik/wordpress-media-consumption-log) or write me an [email](mailto:andreas@giemza.net).

 == Installation ==